 The FDA, which had previously inspected facilities to guard against adulteration or misbranded products under the FD&C Act, now has the authority under FSMA to inspect pet food and treat facilities to confirm they have implemented, and documented their adherence to, the applicable required Current Good Manufacturing Practices and Hazard Analysis provisions, which are designed to prevent the causes of foodborne illness.

-Pet food makers are also preparing for the September 2017 compliance deadline for implementation of the FSMA hazard analysis and risk-based preventive controls provisions.
-These require each pet food and treat maker to conduct a full analysis of potential safety hazards that may occur throughout the manufacturing process, whether those hazards could occur naturally or are unintentionally introduced, and to implement preventive controls to mitigate appropriate hazards.
+The Hazard Analysis provisions, which include preventive controls language, require pet food and treat makers to identify and evaluate potential safety hazards that may occur throughout the manufacturing process, whether those hazards could occur naturally or are unintentionally introduced, and to implement preventive measures to mitigate appropriate hazards.

-PFI and its members place the highest importance on pet food safety and PFI is working to ensure all pet food makers, not just our members, are ready for FSMA.
+PFI and its members place the highest importance on product safety and PFI is working to ensure all pet food and treat makers, not just our members, understand their obligations under FSMA.
 Click here to read an open letter to U.S. pet food and treat makers urging them to understand and prepare for their responsibilities under FSMA.